 Clicking the Add a new resource button brings up a New Layer Chooser panel.
 The menu displays all currently enabled stores.
 From this menu, select the Store where the layer should be added.

-Upon selection of a Store, a view table of existing layers within the selected store will be displayed.
-In this example, giant_polygon, poi, poly_landmarks and tiger_roads are all layers within the NYC store.
+Upon selection of a Store, a list is displayed of resources within the store.
+Resources which have already been published as layers are listed first, followed by other resources which are available to be published.
+In this example, giant_polygon, poi, poly_landmarks and tiger_roads are all existing layers within the NYC store.

 To delete a layer, click the check box on the left side of each layer row.
 As shown below, multiple layers can be selected for removal on a single results page.
 It should be noted, however, that selections for removal will not persist from one results pages to the next.